 - TOEFL if English isn't your first language

-The program usually comprises a basic liberal arts syllabus, study of the human anatomy, and treatment of the deceased.
-It also includes learning about the funeral business and the psychology of people in mourning so you are well-prepared to support the grieving.
+The program usually comprises a basic liberal arts syllabus, study of the deceased's human anatomy, and treatment.
+It also includes learning about the funeral business and the psychology of people in mourning, so you are well-prepared to support the grieving.

 Some of the courses in the program are: